-Today we have a guest recipe from the lovely Larina Robinson – a nutritionist and wholefood dietitian based in Sydney.
+Today, I have a guest recipe from the lovely Larina Robinson – a nutritionist and wholefood dietitian based in Australia.
 Larina specialises in addressing food intolerances and strongly believes in an individualised approach to healthy eating.
-Check out her website and blog The Body Dietetics for more wellness and good living inspiration.
+Check out her website and blog or more wellness and good living inspiration.

-Her raw berry tarts not only look gorgeous but taste fantastic as well.
+Larina’s raw mixed berry tarts not only look gorgeous but taste fantastic as well.
 They are suitable for paleo, vegan or raw foodies but I’d say they are simply scrumptious for anyone to try.
 Why not make them for brunch on the weekend – or even for dessert!

-This recipe is gluten, dairy and refined sugar free.
+This mixed berry tart recipe is gluten, dairy and refined sugar-free.
 It won’t take too long to make and you can fool yourself into thinking you’re eating something indulgent.

 - 2/3 cup sunflower seeds